 [Attention: Small Employers should read about huge penalties beginning August 2015]

-This is an update to a previously published Coverage California article (for the latest Coverage California article about looking for affordable coverage, click here), and the update focuses on some key points in distributing a special notice to employees i.e. the so-called Obamacare Healthcare Exchange disclosure notice omb no. 1210-0149, which was required by almost all employers by October 1, 2013.
+This is a form 1210-0149 update to a previously published Coverage California article (for the latest Coverage California article about looking for affordable coverage, click here), and the update focuses on some key points in distributing a special notice to employees i.e. the so-called Obamacare Healthcare Exchange disclosure notice omb no. 1210-0149, which was required by almost all employers by October 1, 2013.
 Don’t overlook the fact that on an ongoing basis, it must be distributed to new employees in a timely manner e.g. 14 days.
 Read on or get help by registering with Eventbrite…

 Key Points For Small Business Employers (Technical Notice 2013-02)

 Employers must provide a notice of coverage options to each employee, regardless of plan enrollment status (if applicable) or of part-time or full-time status.
 This means just about everybody:

 - Current employees: Employers must provide this notice by October 1, 2013.